-From the moment you pay for your goods or service to the second it's delivered, the retailer - and not the courier or delivery company - is responsible, as that's who your contract is with.
-So the retailer should always be your first port of call for any complaints.
+From the moment you pay for your goods or service to the second it's delivered, the retailer - not the courier or delivery company - is responsible, as that's who your contract is with.
+So it should always be your first port of call for any complaints.

 This applies even if you've paid extra for a specific courier company via the retailer.
 The same rights and remedies apply if you've a contract for installation, or have arranged for a service to be carried out, and it's been breached due to a no-show.

 The only exception is if you arranged delivery yourself separately with the courier company.
 In this case, rather than being an ancillary, it's the core service you've paid for that has failed (full info on that in the Consumer Rights guide).

 Compensation for lost time depends on whether you had a 'consequential loss'